ghonk/divaR/readme.md

 The model takes a list object named `model`

-It contains the network's hyperparameters (defaults below) and the inputs and class labels.
+It contains the network's hyperparameters (defaults below), inputs, and class labels.
 ```
 model <- list(
   num_blocks    = 20,